TonyBlaiseNTAHE/alx-pre_course/README.md

-My first readme
-ALX school is great
+ALX school is the best